DeLaCruz26/cat-matching-game/README.md

 # CAT MATCHING GAME

-This game consists of matching 2 cat cards and disappearing them if matched.
+This game consists of matching 2 cat cards that disappear when matched.
 There are 12 cards in a random order and you will get a score at the end of the game, the score is measured by a time interval(hidden).
 Once you get the SCORE ALERT a form to submit your name will appear and display all the players scores as well as yours.
 Then you can start a new game by clicking a button that says “NEW GAME”

 # INSTALLATION: